Sound healing session with Tibetan singing bowls by Szilvia Timar

 Sound Healing with Tibetan Bowls: What the Science Says and What to Expect

-20 February 2026 by Szilvia Timar
+20 February 2026 • By Szilvia Timar

 There is a moment in a sound healing session, usually around the 15-minute mark, when something shifts.
 The mental chatter that seemed impossible to quieten simply stops.
 The body, which has been holding tension since 6am, releases it without effort.
 The room, full of people, becomes very quiet in a very particular way.